grafana/beyla/docs/sources/setup/kubernetes.md

     spec:
       # Required so the sidecar instrument tool can access the service process
       shareProcessNamespace: true
+      serviceAccountName: beyla # required if you want kubernetes metadata decoration
       containers:
         # Container for the instrumented service
         - name: goblog